Freshwater Fish: The Complete Guide to Species, Care, and Tank Setup

 What Are Freshwater Fish?
 Classification and Biology

 Freshwater fish are defined by their ability to regulate body fluids in low-salinity water — a biological feat that separates them from saltwater species.
-Unlike marine fish, freshwater species maintain internal salt concentrations higher than their surroundings through a process called osmoregulation [1].
+Unlike marine fish, freshwater species maintain internal salt concentrations higher than their surroundings through osmoregulation.
+Because the fish's cells are saltier than the surrounding water, water constantly diffuses inward through osmosis — so their kidneys must filter large volumes of dilute urine to expel the excess and prevent dangerous cellular swelling.

 How Freshwater Fish Are Classified